gizm00/pycon2016/README.md

 	LAMP_IP = your LAMP_IP
 	HOST_IP = YOUR_DOCKER_IP

-3. Open the test_notebook in the jupyter tree and run the notebook.
-The resulting plot should be a map of Oregon, hover over points to see campground name and telephone (where available)
+3. Open the test_notebook in the Jupyter tree and run the notebook.
+The resulting plot should be a map of Oregon, hover over points to see campground name and telephone (where available).
+You can check the notebook outputs against notebooks/test_notebook_output.pdf